 City Tram Extension

-The State Government has committed $80 million in funding for the first stage of the AdeLINK tram network to the city’s East End, including the purchase of three additional trams.
+The State Government committed $80 million in funding for the first stage of the AdeLINK tram network to the city’s East End, including the purchase of three additional trams.

-The Adelaide City Council will contribute an additional $5 million to help fast-track the project, by providing upgrades to the public realm and contributing to the planned East End tram stop.
+The Adelaide City Council contributed an additional $5 million to upgrade the public realm and supported about 83 jobs during construction.

-Phone: 1300 030 919
+Phone: 1300 794 880